 Fishing mortality is parameterized to be separable with a year component and an age (selectivity) component in all models.
-The selectivity relationship is modeled with a smoothed non-parametric relationship that can take on any shape (with penalties controlling the degree of change over time, degree of declining selectivity at age (dome-shape, $\sigma_d$ ), and curvature as specified by the user; Table A-2).
+The selectivity relationship is modeled with a smoothed non-parametric relationship that can take on any shape (with penalties controlling the degree of change over time, degree of declining selectivity at age (dome-shape, σ_d), and curvature as specified by the user; Table A-2).
 Selectivity is conditioned so that the mean value over all ages will be equal to one.
 To provide regularity in the age component, a moderate penalty was imposed on sharp shifts in selectivity between ages (curvature) using the sum of squared second differences (log-scale).
 In addition, the age component parameters are assumed constant for ages 10 and older.
 Asymptotic growth is reached at about age 9 to 10 years.
 Thus, it seemed reasonable to assume that selectivity of fish older than age 10 would be the same.
 A moderate penalty was imposed to allow the model limited flexibility on degree of declining selectivity at age.
-In the 2012 assessment we evaluated a range of alternative values for the prior penalty of the parameter determining the degree of dome-shape ( $\sigma_d$ ) for fishery selectivity and assumed a value of 0.3 for $\sigma_d$ for the recommended Model 2 which was accepted (Lowe et al. 2012).
+In the 2012 assessment we evaluated a range of alternative values for the prior penalty of the parameter determining the degree of dome-shape (σ_d) for fishery selectivity and assumed a value of 0.3 for σ_d for the recommended Model 2 which was accepted (Lowe et al. 2012).
 This assumption is carried forward in the current assessment.

 Prior to the 2008 assessment, selectivity had been allowed to vary annually with a low constraint as described in the 2002 assessment (Lowe et al. 2002).
-As suggested by the 2008 CIE reviewers, we adopted a new model configuration with blocks of years with constant selectivity which correspond approximately to the foreign fishery, the joint venture fishery, the domestic fishery prior to Steller sea lion regulations, and the domestic fishery post Steller sea lion regulations.
+As suggested by the 2008 CIE reviewers, we adopted a new model configuration with blocks of years with constant selectivity which corresponded approximately to the foreign fishery, the joint venture fishery, the domestic fishery prior to Steller sea lion regulations, and the domestic fishery post Steller sea lion regulations.
 This model configuration was used in the 2008-2012 assessments.
-In the 2013 assessment, a method to allow fishery selectivity to vary without having to subjectively specify an arbitrary degree of penalty was implemented based on analysis developed and presented at the CAPAM workshop on selectivity.
-This method was accepted by the SSC and follows the procedure outlined in Annex 2.1.1 of the 2012 BSAI Pacific cod assessment (Thompson and Lauth 2012, p.
-442-445) and implements the following procedure:
+In the 2013 assessment, a method to allow fishery selectivity to vary without having to subjectively specify an arbitrary degree of penalty was implemented based on analysis developed and presented at the CAPAM workshop on selectivity (CAPAM 2013).
+The same method to constrain fishery selectivity variability as described in the 2013 assessment (Lowe et al. 2013), was used in this assessment.